abhilipsasahoo03/My-Hashnode-Articles/clh20ndjb000b09jp9rpy4sq5.md

 [Language Without Code: Intentionally Unusable, Uncomputable, or Conceptual Programming Languages](https://drive.google.com/file/d/1HCaa04Dyj_kFilALTR-584cLhg8FOsB2/view?usp=drivesdk)

 So, this was all about the inspiration I drew from the paper.
-But, I also showcased my own work that I did on TSwizzle including the blog that I wrote on it in the Esolang series, the challenges I faced in implementing loops without using any concrete grammar and how one can overcome it by using external packages provided by Python: PLY and SLY, which I had previously covered in my Esolang series.
+But, I also showcased my own work that I did on TSwizzle including the blog that I wrote on it in the **Esolangs** series, the challenges I faced in implementing loops without using any concrete grammar and how one can overcome it by using external packages provided by Python: PLY and SLY, which I had previously covered in my **Esolangs** series.

 ### ArnoldC